paulafortuna/IP-M_abusive_models_generalize/README.md

 ## Experiment 2 - Cross dataset classification

 In this experiment we use the same models developed in experiment 1 with BERT, ALBERT, fastText and SVM for testing it with data from the remaining classes from the other datasets.
+The cross dataset experiments are provided on the same links as Experiment 1.

 ## Experiment 3 - Model generalization prediction with a Random Forest